 “The evidence is clear: children do forget skills and knowledge learned in the previous school year.
 But if families and educators encourage kids to stay engaged in learning throughout the summer, students may not only maintain, but improve their knowledge.”

 At the end of your students’ second-grade year, they are expected to be able to read and comprehend rich, complex fictional, and non-fictional texts.
-Students should be able to provide the central message, critical details, and character points of view as well as the author’s point of view.
+Students should be able to determine the central message, critical details, and character points of view as well as the author’s point of view.

 Tips for Preventing the Summer Slide